-The Fund supports the Peace Building Center’s efforts to bolster a robust and ongoing farmer-scientist exchange.
-Till date, the group’s breeding and research activities have helped isolate and revive the Buryat cattle’s original genetic traits.
+The Peace Building Center’s is building a robust and ongoing farmer-scientist exchange.
+To date, the group’s breeding and research activities have helped isolate and revive the Buryat cattle’s original genetic traits.
 The results of genome-wide genotyping on the Buryat cow were recently published in the journal Heredity, and the findings were publicized through a media campaign that aired on Russian public television in 2018.

-The scientific research was also presented at various indigenous forums.

-For now, the future for the Buryat cow is looking brighter.
-Reared by around 30 families, the herd of pure-breed indigenous livestock is 300-strong, and as it grows, it encourages the community that their old way of life is within reach.
-PBC is now expanding its efforts to revive the population of the indigenous Kyrgyz horse.
+The scientific research was also presented at various Indigenous forums, and the future for the Buryat cow is looking brighter.
+Raised by around 30 families, pure-bred Indigenous livestock now number 300 strong.
+As herds grow, the community is encouraged to know that their old way of life is within reach.
+PBC is now expanding its efforts to revive the population of the Indigenous Kyrgyz horse.

 If you are interested in supporting this project please use the form to the right to submit an inquiry.